slowernews/hamster-system/README.md

 ---
 ####Others:

-- to detail an action, a file or a folder name:
+- to detail an action (sometimes a file or a folder name):

         Insert a comment: (comment)
-        Example with an action: Write a mail to Susy (your comment here) Example with a folder name: #large investor@house in lisbon (your comment here)
+        Example with an action: Write a mail to Susy (your comment here)

         Insert a date: (year-month-day=hour)
         You can use it in the beggining of the line to allow chronological sorting.